Autism and ADHD

 Essential Nutrition for Autism

 Protein is essential in people that suffer from autism as it is necessary to supply the body with amino acids – which help to build neurotransmitters and many other key elements in the body.
 Reducing the amount of sugar that an autistic person has can help to stop rapid changes in blood sugar levels which can contribute to problems such as irritability and difficulty concentrating.
 People that are sensitive to artificial colours and flavourings may find that they suffer from more behavioural problems.
 Pesticides, which can be found on fruits and vegetables that have not been washed correctly, can contain toxic metals and are suspected of being one of the causes of autism.

 An individual plan can be developed at the Cura clinic for specific needs and optimal health outcomes.

-Essential Fatty Acids and Autism
+Are Essential Fatty Acids Important?

 Essential fatty acids (EFAs) are vital for humans, as they are found in every cell.
 Also, twenty percent of a child’s brain is made up of EFAs.
 Breastfeeding is ideal for children as the breast milk is rich in the EFAs that the child needs, but if you are feeding your baby on formula, note that most formulas do not contain EFAs.

 Often individuals with ADHD or autism have altered pathways for utilisation of EFAs.
 Generally speaking they have a higher requirement of EFAs.